Real or not? Indians-Astros show some strategy; Terry Collins watch begins

 (D) Bunt

 You can forget the bunt.
-There were only two sacrifice attempts in this situation all of last season -- visiting team, ninth inning, down a run, runner on first with no outs.
+There were only two sacrifice attempts in this situation -- visiting team, ninth inning, down a run, runner on first with no outs -- all of last season.
 You're not going to bunt with Reddick.
 The Astros went with the steal.
 Teams don't run too often as managers are more likely to play it conservative than risk an out.
 Last season, there were just 46 steal attempts in the ninth inning by a team down one run.

 Was it the right call?
-Altuve was seven for seven on steals on the season.
+Altuve was 7-for-7 on steals on the season.
 While many closers and hard-throwing relievers are easy to run on, Allen allowed just two steals last season.
 Yan Gomes was catching.
 He'd already thrown out one runner in this game and has nailed 35 percent of runners in his career, so he has one of the better arms in the game.
 Altuve ran on a 1-1 pitch.
 Gomes delivered a perfect throw and nailed him.

 The decision hurt when Reddick then singled, which would have moved Altuve to third.
 With Nori Aoki up, A.J.
 Hinch sent up another pinch hitter in Carlos Beltran.
 That made sense, as Beltran has more home run potential, although he's also more likely to ground into a double play.
 Beltran lined a hit into the right-field corner, with Abraham Almonte making a nice play to not only hold Reddick at third, but keep Beltran at first.

 That brought up Carlos Correa.
 How does Terry Francona line up the defense?
-As most managers would do, he brought the corners in closer, while keeping the middle infielders at double-play depth (although I saw a couple of occasions this year where the manager brought all the infielders in).
+As most managers would do, he brought the corners in closer, while keeping the middle infielders at double-play depth (although I saw a couple of occasions this year when the manager brought all the infielders in).
 On a 2-1 count, Allen threw a 94 mph fastball in on the hands that Correa popped up to first base in foul territory, then he struck out Brian McCann on a 2-2 curveball.

-After the 4-3 Indians win, Francona summed up the ninth inning perfectly -- as only he could:
+After the 4-3 Indians win, Francona summed up the ninth inning perfectly, as only he could:

 Indians manager Terry Francona with a gem: pic.twitter.com/3PdhYp5skp